 Placement Description - North Wiltshire 2021

 Applications submitted after 6th June 2021 will not be considered for the programme.

 It is recommended that candidates carefully read the notes below, and the individual placement descriptions, before completing our straightforward two-step application process as follows:

-Step 2: We also need EVERYONE to fill in our short information form so that we have all your contact details, know which placement(s) you want to apply to and some additional background data about you to help us monitor the efficacy of our recruitment process.
+Step 2: We also need EVERYONE to fill in our short information form so that we have all your contact details, know which placement(s) you want to apply for and some additional background data about you to help us monitor the efficacy of our recruitment process.

-Find out what a day in the life of a trainee is like and more information
+Find out what a day in the life of a trainee is like

 More information and contact details